ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Data Extract/endpoint_get_extract_runs.md

 # GET Extract Runs Search
 /extracts/&lt;GUID&gt;/runs

-Returns  objects  for an extract with a given GUID.
+Returns Extract Run objects  for an extract with a given GUID.
 Appending a run GUID returns the run with that GUID.

 ## Request Header